kazurayam/unittest-helper/README.md

 This will create a file at `<projectDir>/test-output/sample2.txt`

-The `<projectDir>/test-output` directory will be silently created if not there.
+The `<projectDir>/test-output` directory will be silently created if it is not there.

 The `com.kazurayam.unittest.TestHelper` class resolves the project directory via classpath.

+Here I said "the class resolves a path via classpath"?
+What do I mean here?

-If you use Gradle to build the project, then most probably you have the class file at `<projectDir>/build/classes/java/test/my/SampleTest.class`.
-This case the project directory is presumed as the parent of the `build` directory.
+If you use Gradle to build the project, then most probably you have the class file under the `build/classes/java/test/` directory with sub-path `my/SampleTest.class`.
+This case, the parent of the `build` directory is presumed to be the project directory.

-If you use Maven to build the project, then most probably you have the class file at `<projectDir>/target/test-classes/my/SampleTest.class`.
-This case the project directory is presumed as the parent of the `target` directory.
+If you use Maven to build the project, then most probably you have the class file under the `target/test-classes/` directory with sub-path `my/SampleTest.class`.
+This case, the parent of the `target` directory is presumed to be the project directory.

+Are you using other build tools so that the project file tree is different from Maven & Gradle? --- This case you can tell your own tree structure to the `TestHelper` instance.
+See the long explanation for detail.

+Resolving the project directory via classpath means that `TestHelper` object does not depend on the current working directory (= `System.getProperty('user.dir')`) of the process.

 ## Long explanation